World Trade Organization Ministerial Conference of 2015

 The Tenth World Trade Organization Ministerial Conference was held in Nairobi, Kenya from 15 to 19 December 2015.
 The conference was chaired by the Kenyan Foreign Affairs Minister Amina Mohamed.

+The conference agreed an extension to the 1996 Information Technology Agreement.
 Afghanistan and Liberia acceded to the WTO, bringing the total membership of the organization to 164, with the total number of least-developed countries who have joined since 1995 rising to nine.